nickolasrossi/sbt-mavgen/README.md

 # sbt-mavgen

-Code generator for MAVLink messages to Scala case classes
+sbt plugin that generates Scala case classes from MAVLink message definitions.

+Companion to the Scavlink library.